ASaiM/hmp_mock_tests/doc/report/report.md

 # Conclusion

-With ASaiM framework, raw sequences from a metagenomic dataset are quickly analyzed (in few hours in a commodity computer).
-Moreover, based on Galaxy, ASaiM framework possesses all Galaxy's strength: accessibility, reproducibility and modularity.
-Numerous intermediary results can also be accessed during whole workflow execution, allowing deep investigation of taxonomic and functional analyses of microbial communities.

-Taxonomic analysis using *MetaPhlAn2* gives a great insight on community structure with complete, accurate and statistically supported information. *HUMAnN2* and extraction of GO slim terms give a broad overview of metabolic profile of studied microbial community.
-Furthermore, this metabolic profile is related to community structure to get information such as which species is involved in which metabolic function.
-This relation between function and taxonomy is specific to the ASaiM framework and not found in solutions like *EBI metagenomics* pipeline.
+ASaiM framework quickly analyses a raw metagenomic dataset (in few hours in a commodity computer).
+Taxonomic analysis using *MetaPhlAn2* gives a great insight of the community structure with complete, accurate and statistically supported information. *HUMAnN2* and extraction of GO slim terms give a broad overview of metabolic profile of studied microbial community.
+Furthermore, this metabolic profile can be related to the community structure to obtain information such as which species is involved in which metabolic function.
+This relation between function and taxonomy is specific to the ASaiM framework and not available with solutions such as *EBI metagenomics* pipeline.

-Galaxy, the numerous tools and workflows make ASaiM a powerful framework to analyze microbiota from shotgun raw sequence data.
+Based on Galaxy, ASaiM framework has all Galaxy's strength: accessibility, reproducibility and modularity.
+Numerous intermediary results can also be accessed during or after workflow execution, allowing deep investigation of taxonomic and functional analyses of microbial communities.
+Galaxy, the numerous tools and the workflows make ASaiM a powerful framework to analyze microbiota from shotgun raw sequence data.

 # References